Climate change adaptation: Changed rainfall patterns in agriculture

 Climate change is altering global rainfall patterns.
 This affects agriculture.
 Rainfed agriculture accounts for 80% of global agriculture.
 Many of the 852 million poor people in the world live in parts of Asia and Africa that depend on rainfall to cultivate food crops.
 Climate change will modify rainfall, evaporation, runoff, and soil moisture storage.
 Extended drought can cause the failure of small and marginal farms.
-This results in increased economic, political and social disruption.
+This results in increased economic, political, and social disruption.

-Water availability strongly influences all kinds of agriculture.
-Changes in total seasonal precipitation or its pattern of variability are both important.
+Water availability, including changes in total seasonal precipitation or its pattern of variability, influences agriculture.
 Moisture stress during flowering, pollination, and grain-filling harms most crops.
 It is particularly harmful to corn, soybeans, and wheat.
 Increased evaporation from the soil and accelerated transpiration in the plants themselves will cause moisture stress.

 There are many adaptation options.
 One is to develop crop varieties with greater drought tolerance and another is to build local rainwater storage.
 Using small planting basins to harvest water in Zimbabwe has boosted maize yields.
 This happens whether rainfall is abundant or scarce.
-And in Niger they have led to three or fourfold increases in millet yields.
+In Niger, they have led to three or fourfold increases in millet yields.

 Digital technologies allow farmers to adapt to changing rainfall patterns through remote sensing of soil moisture, IoT-based irrigation control, and data analytics for rainfall forecasting.

 Climate change can threaten food security and water security.
 It is possible to adapt food systems to improve food security and prevent negative impacts from climate change in the future.